2020 Tri Nations Series

-The 2020 Tri Nations Series was the seventeenth edition of the annual southern hemisphere competition, involving Argentina, Australia and New Zealand.
+The 2020 Tri Nations Series (Note: Known for sponsorship reasons as The Investec Tri Nations Series in New Zealand, The eToro Tri Nations Series in Australia, and The Personal Tri Nations Series in Argentina.) was the seventeenth edition of the annual southern hemisphere competition, involving Argentina, Australia and New Zealand.
 On 16 October 2020, 2019 Rugby Championship winners and 2019 Rugby World Cup champions South Africa confirmed their withdrawal from the originally planned 2020 Rugby Championship due to South African government travel restrictions, player welfare and safety concerns related to COVID-19.
-This meant that the competition temporarily returned to its previous Tri-Nations format - played across six weekends with each team playing each other twice.
+This meant that the competition temporarily returned to its previous Tri-Nations format; played across six weekends with each team playing each other twice.

 As a result of the COVID-19 pandemic, the tournament was moved to later in the year than usual.
 It had been mooted that all matches might be played in New Zealand, however, in September 2020 it was announced that all matches would be held in Australia rather than in all of the competing nations.